Fee For Service

 Contact a Service Coordinator for more information at serviceinfo@bethesdaservices.com

 • Bethesda’s Multiple Goal ABA provides applied behaviour analysis (ABA)-based programming to meet the needs of children and youth with ASD and their families.
-Multiple Goal ABA includes 1:1 intervention sessions, caregiver training, and ongoing supervision from a Board Certified Behaviour Analyst (BCBA).
+Multiple Goal ABA includes one-to-one intervention sessions, caregiver training, and ongoing supervision from a Registered Behaviour Analyst.

 Program goals are based on individualized assessment and developed in coordination with the family.
 Goals will focus on teaching socially significant skills over multiple domains including: